mathiasertl/django-ca/docs/source/settings.rst

 CA_PROFILES
    Default: ``{}``

    Add new profiles or change existing ones.
-Please see :doc:`profiles` for more information on profiles.
+Please see :doc:`/profiles` for more information on profiles.

 .. _settings-ca-use-celery: